ruthlee/frankenpoems/README.md

 Et voila!
 A poem should generate.
 There are no arguments because you have no control over Frankenbot's creative process.
 He is his own creative entity and should be respected as such.

-The repo also contains [a notebook which documents the process of making write_poem()](https://github.com/ruthlee/frankenpoems/blob/master/frankenpoem_demo.ipynb)
+The repo also contains [a notebook which documents the process of making write_poem()](https://github.com/ruthlee/frankenpoems/blob/master/frankenpoem_demo.ipynb) and [a log of some of Frankenbot's most notable works](https://github.com/ruthlee/frankenpoems/blob/master/some_good_ones.md).

 ## Sources
 Big shoutout to: